 Per IC 20-36-5-1, students may receive high school credit in multiple ways, including using alternatives to traditional seat time.
-Restrictions apply; see CREDIT-BY-EXAM.
+Restrictions apply; see CREDIT-BY-EXAM in this guide.
 WLJSHS will honor the student's current proficiency for placement in appropriate classes that meet the need of the student and increase the likelihood of on-time graduation.